phillipjohnson/TTT/README.md

 Each matchbox represents a current board state.
 Before each turn, the correct matchbox is selected.
 Inside each matchbox are a number of 9 different kinds of beans or beads.
 Each kind represents a specific location on the board to play.
 The system makes the play with the current highest number of beans.

-At the end of the round, if the system won, a bean for each play made is added to each corresponding matchbox.
+At the end of the round, if the system won, two beans for each play made is added to each corresponding matchbox.
 If it lost, a bean removed from each matchbox.
-In the case of a draw, no change is made.
+In the case of a draw, one bean is added.

 After a sufficient number of rounds, the system "learns" to play by keeping track of which plays resulted in favorable outcomes and which resulted in unfavorable outcomes.